cmateu/Gaia_mock_catalogues/Gaia_Halo_Mocks/README_halo.md

 - IDstream: progenitor ID.
 Stars with same IDstream come were accreted in the same progenitor.
 - IDpole: pole detection label in pole-count map.

+The catalogues provided contain the full sample of stars for each halo.
+Catalogues are provided only for Aquarius A2 and C2 haloes.
+The B2, D2 and E2 haloes, as well as analogous catalogues for 6 EAGLE-zoom haloes are available upon request to cmateu @ cida.gob.ve.
+We will soon make the publicly available through an ftp repository.

 Library logs:
 -------------